RETURN

 ASH

-pronounce) and we barely got our tents up before a light rain began to
+barely got our tents up before a light rain began to fall.
+That night,

-fall.
-That night, the temperature dropped to ten degrees Celsius which,
+the temperature dropped to ten degrees Celsius which, combined with a

-combined with a steady wind, made us delicate Jeddah-ites feel like we had
+steady wind, made us delicate Jeddah-ites feel like we had arrived at

-we didn't have time to hold an impromptu fashion show before the rain sent
+time to hold an impromptu fashion show before the rain sent us all

 |